irssi/irssi.github.io/jekyll/documentation/startup/index.markdown

 Irssi supports connecting to IRC servers via a proxy.
 All server connections are then made through it, and if you've set up everything properly, you don't need to do any `/QUOTE SERVER` commands manually.

 Here's an example: You have your bouncer (lets say, BNC or BNC-like) listening in irc.bouncer.org port 5000.
-You want to use it to connect to servers irc.dalnet and irc.efnet.org.
+You want to use it to connect to servers irc.dal.net and irc.efnet.org.
 First you'd need to setup the bouncer:

     /SET use_proxy ON